neonira/neonira.github.io/_posts/2018-06-18-CollatzSequence.md

 2. all <cite class='kw even'></cite> numbers converges to 1.
 Proven by recurrence
 3. all <cite class='kw odd'></cite> numbers converges to 1.
 Proven by reusing <cite class='kw even'></cite> numbers convergence, based on calculus.

-Therefore, proof of Collatz sequence is achieved.
+This is my proof of Collatz sequence.
+Still unsure that this could be acceptable for a mathematician.
 Your comments, remarks and feebacks are welcome.
 Use comment zone to do so.

 ##### Note